 Contact Roanoke County Public Schools Risk Management Coordinator at 540-562-3716.

 Contact the Virginia Department of Labor and Industry.

-The RoCo Alert service is provided by Twenty First Century Communications, Inc. under contract to Roanoke County, Virginia.
+RoCo Alert is a system used by Roanoke County public safety officials to deliver emergency notifications to residents and businesses impacted by, or in danger of being impacted by, an emergency or disaster.
 Officials within the Roanoke County Emergency Communications Center can activate RoCo Alert when needed for wide area disasters such as wildfires or storm damage and also for very local alerts for flooding or neighborhood emergencies.

 Alternately, you may wish to register your cell phone number to receive notifications at another address, such as your place of business, the address of an elderly parent or grandparent, or the location of your child’s school or caregiver.

+RoCo Alert will be used to send messages pertaining to the health, safety or welfare of a community being affected by a potential, emerging, or imminent emergency event.
+Public health and safety-related messages may also be sent during or after an emergency to keep you informed of important information.
 RoCo Alert uses geomapping technology to create emergency areas, and then calls all the telephone numbers assigned to addresses within those areas.
-Messages may be based on broad areas or very specific areas, depending on the need for notifications.
+Messages may be based on broad areas or very specific areas, depending on the severity of an emergency.

 If you do not wish to receive collect calls from an inmate, simply refuse to accept the charges or call the jail docket office at (540)283-3145 and request that a block be placed on your phone number.